-After the “Exposive Battery” blunder of the Note 7 launched last year, the South Korean tech giant Samsung is all set to launch the next phone of its marquee “Note-Series” which is one of the flagship mobile series of the company keeping the wonderful “S-Series” aside.
-Note 8 is said to be the 2nd flagship device of this calendar year after the launch of S8 and the S8 Plus launched on 21st April this year.
+After the “Explosive Battery” blunder of Note 7 launched last year, the South Korean tech giant Samsung is all set to launch the next phone of its marquee “Note-Series” which is one of the flagship mobile series of the company keeping the wonderful “S-Series” aside.
+Note 8 is said to be the 2nd flagship device of this calendar year after the launch of the S8 and the S8 Plus launched on the 21st of April this year.

-According to post by Evan Blass, the device is said to be an IP68 certified device.
-The device will sport a 6.3 Inch Super AMOLED panel with a QHD resolution and 18.5:9 aspect ratio which makes it nearly the same size of the S8 plus.
+According to a post by Evan Blass, the device is said to be an IP68-certified device.
+The device will sport a 6.3 Inch Super AMOLED panel with a QHD resolution and 18.5:9 aspect ratio which makes it nearly the same size as the S8 plus.

-According to the recent leaked pictures, the device will come in two colors, Midnight Black and Orchid Grey.
+According to the recently leaked pictures, the device will come in two colours, Midnight Black and Orchid Grey.
 The device is said to launch on 26th August globally and will start shipping from the 1st week of September.
 The price is said to be around 1000 EUR (approx. 75,000 INR ).
 The launch date of the device in India is still not released but we hope that it will release within 1 or 2 weeks after the global launch.
-Lets hope this time Samsung will take extra caution about the device safety.
+Let’s hope this time Samsung will take extra caution about the device’s safety.